pnwairfire/bluesky/bluesky/trajectories/hysplit/bdyfiles/README.md

 file resolution is 360x180 at 1 degree.
 The upper left corner starts at 180W, 90N.

+Note that dispersers/hysplit/bdyfiles/ also contains land-use and roughness length data, but hysplit trajectories will maintain it's own copies of the files.

 The structure of these files is defined in the ASCDATA.CFG file, which defines the grid system and gives the directory location of the land- use, roughness length, and terrain files.